papertigers/zonecfg-backup/README.md

 grab their zone config via `zonecfg -z ZONE info` and append the output to a zstd compressed tar file.

+Motivation behind this tool was to allow me to dump zone configs somewhere that could be picked up by a tool like rsync/zrepl.
+Ideally I will one day create zones via some other automation, but until then this saves me the hassle of remembering to update the templates for my zones when I make one off changes via something like zonecfg/zadm.

 ## Configuration

 [config.toml](config.toml) is provided as an example: